yochaigal/newschoolrevolution/cairn-srd.md

 **Root Goblin**
 4 HP, 8 STR, 14 DEX, 8 WIL, spear (d6)
-- Avoid combat unless they have the advantage (such as greaternumbers).
+- Avoid combat unless they have the advantage (such as greater numbers).
 - Guard their stolen goods to the death.
 - Prize Spellbooks; willing to trade.